 What Hair had to say in 1967, to cynics who wanted no part of conventional society, was productive and vital.
 Kids piled into a defunct nightclub called Cheetah, smoked pot, and made love, not war.

 Later the message reached the masses on Broadway, and songs like Aquarius and Let the Sunshine In became hymns for a restless generation with no use for soap, underwear or sixties values.

 Years passed and the old words became old hat.
 At a time when yesterday’s hippies were either running record companies or working in government jobs in Washington, Hair was as tired as a ten-year-old bikini.

 With nothing but noisy music and no plot, the people responsible for dragging Hair out of its closet had to find a way to contemporise it so it wouldn’t seem dated beyond rescue.

-A lame structure was invented, involving a naive Oklahoma farm boy (John Savage) who boards a bus to the Big Apple to spend a day and night in New York sightseeing before reporting to the draft board to go and fight in Vietnam.
+A lame plot structure was invented involving innocent Oklahoma farm boy Claude Bukowski (John Savage) who boards a bus to the Big Apple to spend a day and night in New York sightseeing before reporting to the draft board to go and fight in Vietnam.

-Thoroughly stoned, jailed, humiliated, and confused, our hero ends up in an Army training camp in Arizona (the sequences were filmed at Fort Irwin, a National Guard installation near Barstow, California) with the flower children in hot pursuit.
+Thoroughly stoned, jailed, humiliated, and confused, Claude ends up in an Army training camp in Arizona (the sequences were filmed at Fort Irwin, a National Guard installation near Barstow, California) with the flower children in hot pursuit.

-The leader of the pack – a hirsute hobo named Berger – cuts his own hair and exchanges clothes with the soldier so he can sneak off the base for a rendezvous with the gang, and gets mistakenly sent to Vietnam in his straight buddy’s place and is killed in action.
+The leader of the hippie pack, a hirsute hobo named Berger (Treat Williams), cuts his own hair and exchanges clothes with Claude so the soldier can sneak off the base for a rendezvous with the gang – and gets mistakenly shipped out to Vietnam in his straight buddy’s place and is killed in action.